Burg Kreuzenstein: Medieval castle of the Habsburgs

 The origins of Burg Kreuzenstein, like most castles in Lower Austria, date back to the 12th century.
 Originally built by the Counts of Formbach (now Vornbach, Bavaria), the castle passed into the possession of the Counts of Wasserburg through marriage.
 Through Ottokar II of Bohemia, the castle came into the possession of the Habsburgs, in 1278.

 In July 1527, the Anabaptist preacher Balthasar Hubmaier was arrested under the pretext of causing riots in Mikulov, Moravia and transferred to Burg Kreuzenstein.
 He was interrogated there but refused to renounce his beliefs and was burned at the stake in Vienna.

-Until the Thirty Years War, the castle had never been conquered but then it fell into the hands of the Swedish Field Marshall Lennart Torstensson, who, on his departure in 1645, blew up three parts of the building (some sources say four).
+Until the Thirty Years War, the castle had never been conquered but then it fell into the hands of the Swedish Field Marshal Lennart Torstensson, who, on his departure in 1645, blew up three parts of the building (some sources say four).